The ALAO Conference Planning Committee invites all attendees to join our pre-conference social event:

 Tag: DLIG, C2YCL, TEDSIG, IIG

-Stephanie Founds, Kristin Henkaline, and Michael Flierl (Ohio State University)
+Stephanie Founds, Anna Gardener, Kristin Henkaline, and Michael Flierl (Ohio State University)

 How do you approach redesigning a traditional reference service into something more impactful?
 In this presentation we will describe our experience of inheriting a traditional service point and our new vision to focus on enriching student employment.
 Student employees, in an academic library environment, often provide much of our service coverage and assistance.
 With this awareness, we decided to make students, both as employees and as users, the focal point of our redesign.
 We began to work with student employees as our partners and prioritized student contributions to our strategic goals and vision.